Employee engagement is vital to any organisation. but what is it and why is it so important?

 What about the engagement with remote workers?

 But what about your business?
-You’re in FM and your employees are scattered about on contracts, rarely if ever attending an office you control.
+You’re in Facilities Management and your employees are scattered about on contracts, rarely if ever attending an office you control.
 Engaging with these geographically dispersed remote employees can be challenging.
 How can your staff feel part of your organisation when they work in the field, at home or are constantly based in another company’s offices?

 Mobile technology has changed the way we purchase products, consume news and communicate with friends.
 It has also changed the way we work, particularly for those employees who work separately from their employers’ offices.